tomnor/channelpack/docs/overview_examples.rst

     >>> tp.mtimestamp
     'Tue Sep  9 23:00:04 2014'

-Given that there was some file with the same base name as the loaded file, but with an extension as listed in `originextensions` value.
+given that there was some file with the same base name as the loaded file, but with an extension as listed in `originextensions` value.
 The loaded file was::

     >>> tp.filename